In a contemporary aerial view, J.C. Penney is at front center. Sears would have been on the left.

 Graphic from http://miamicrossingdistrict.com

-DAYTON MALL, circa-2020.
-In September, the mall achieved its 50th year in business.
-At the time of this plan, it is saddled with vacant anchor spaces on its east and west ends.
+In September 2020, DAYTON MALL achieved its 50th year in business.
+At this time, it is saddled with vacant anchors on its east and west ends.
 Still, the 1,442,600 square foot buying behemoth houses over 170 stores and services.

 DAYTON MALL